Empire Builder: Current equipment

-In Spokane, the westbound train is split: the locomotives, baggage car, and first six-passenger cars (including the diner) continue on to Seattle as train 7, while a single P42 locomotive from Spokane is used to take the rearmost five cars (including the lounge/cafe) to Portland as train 27.
+In Spokane, the westbound train is split: the locomotives, baggage car, and first six passenger cars continue on to Seattle as train 7, while a single locomotive is used to take the remaining cars (including the lounge/cafe) to Portland as train 27.
 Eastbound the sections are combined in a reverse fashion, with the Seattle section numbered as train 8 and the Portland section as train 28.
 During peak travel periods, an additional coach is added to the rear of the train between Chicago and St. Paul.
 It is left overnight in St. Paul for the next day's return trip to pick up.
 This car is designated train 807 westbound and train 808 eastbound.